Herbed Lamb Double Rib Chops

 olive oil, enough to coat the lamb chops

-Cut lamb chops into individual double-rib pieces.
-In a bowl, place the lamb chops, hand-torn herbs, and sliced garlic cloves.
-Pour enough olive oil to coat the lamb chops and mix with other ingredients.
+Cut the lamb into individual double-rib pieces.
+Place them in a bowl along with the torn herbs and sliced garlic.
+Add enough olive oil to coat the lamb and toss gently until everything is evenly distributed.
+Season with salt and freshly ground pepper.
 Cover and refrigerate for at least six hours.

 Comments